grandt0ur/Omnipunk/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Updates
+- Fixed MySQL datetime error that was present
 - Added Snipe command
 - Added Slash/Application Command Integration
 ## Developed by GT